Before You Go

 As you choose a host country, submit your application, and prepare to depart, pay special attention to whether the host country's food, climate, access to medical care, etc. are compatible with your health needs.
 Be sure to read about the health advisories and immunization requirements and recommendations specific to your host country:

-Visit your physician, gynecologist, and dentist several weeks prior to your departure.
-Ask them for advice about how to manage your personal health concerns while abroad.
-The organization or institution arranging your education abroad program may also request that you have your doctor (and mental health professional, if applicable) complete a special health evaluation form.
+Visit your health care provider(s) prior to your departure to ask for advice about how to manage your personal health concerns while abroad.
+The organization or institution arranging your program may also request that you have your doctor (and mental health professional, if applicable) complete a special health evaluation form.
 In most cases, your health should not disqualify you from studying abroad.
 Your doctors, advisors, and coordinators will either find ways to accommodate your needs on your preferred program, or they will suggest alternative programs or countries, or a later departure date.